jonorl/carousel/README.md

 # to do list
-To do list project for Project Odin
+Carousel project for Project Odin